 Scientific name: Gliophorus psittacinus

 Though this is the second waxcap on this list, the parrot waxcap is actually not related to the orange waxcap.
 This mushroom was initially labeled as part of the Hygrocybe genus, though scientists later relabeled it under a different species.
 Regardless, this brilliantly green mushroom has a similar shiny, slimy cap.
-You can find them growing in grasslands during the early summer throughout Europe and North America.
+You can find them growing in grasslands during the early summer throughout Europe and eastern North America.

 Scientific name: Entoloma hochstetteri